hashgraph/hedera-mirror-node/docs/troubleshooting.md

 If a message signals any of the following, then it qualifies as high priority:

 1. Service is down
-2. A scenario which will certainly halt system progress For eg. Parser encounters badly formatted file which will certainly halt parser's progress.
+2. A scenario which will certainly halt system progress \
+   For example, parser encounters badly formatted file which will certainly halt parser's progress.
 3. Data loading delayed more than accepted SLA
-4. Anything that adversely impacts many transactions For eg. Timestamp overflow affecting many transactions
+4. Anything that adversely impacts many transactions \
+   For example, timestamp overflow affecting many transactions

 Alerts: High-Priority PagerDuty Alert 24/7/365
 Response: Requires immediate human action